oarisur/python-applications-collection/README.md

 ## Applications

-1. **Hockey Team management:** An application to create and manage hockey teams participating in a youth hockey cup.
+1. **Hockey Team Management:** An application to create and manage hockey teams participating in a youth hockey cup.

 ## Getting Started